This post may contain affiliate links. For more information, read my disclosure policy.

 - It has the usual cake making suspects: sugar, all-purpose flour, and eggs.

-- Cocoa is a usual ingredient in chocolate cake, and you can use natural unsweetened or special dark (that Hershey’s one) but you cannot use dutch process in this cake.
-(Read about cocoa.)
+- Cocoa is a usual ingredient in chocolate cake, and you can use natural unsweetened cocoa powder or special dark (that Hershey’s one) but this recipe has not been tested with Dutch process or black cocoa powder.
+Natural cocoa powder is best.

 - Oil: I love using oil instead of butter in a lot of my cakes.
 I find that a liquid fat gives more moisture in a cake than a solid one, hence using oil or melted butter.